UWrc/MEMC-REU/python_plotting/README.md

 ### What's Here?

-***Jupyter Notebooks*** that walk through basic Python foundational concepts, data structures, and eplores some methods for plotting with matplotlib.
+***Jupyter Notebooks*** that walk through basic Python foundational concepts, data structures, and explores some methods for plotting with matplotlib.

 * Notebooks starting **00-08** can be followed workbook style by running the code blocks to demonstrate presented concepts.
 This set of Notebooks excludes the solutions to the Exercises.